Political Science (B.A.)

 What is the degree program about?

-If you choose to study Political Science, you’ll explore politics in all its facets, in theory and practice.
-You’ll learn about the fundamental theoretical questions of politics and their basis in the history of ideas, about the German political system, foreign political systems, as well as international relations.
+If you choose to study Political Science, you’ll explore all aspects of politics in theory and practice.
+You’ll learn about the fundamental theoretical questions of politics and their basis in the history of ideas, about the German political system, foreign systems of government, and international relations.

-You will find answers to questions such as: Who is involved in the political decision-making processes?
-Who pursues what interests using what strategies?
-Why is the political system of one country more stable than that of another?
+You will find the answers to questions such as: Which stakeholders determine political decision making processes?
+Which interests do they pursue and which strategies?
+Why is the political system in one country more stable than in another?
 How does the European Union work?
-How can war and peace among states be explained?
-What political ideas have emerged over time and how have they influenced politics?
+How can we explain war and peace in the relationships between states?
+Which political ideas have emerged over the course of time and how do they influence politics?

-In the modularized two-subject bachelor’s degree program, Political Science can be selected either as a first subject or as a second subject.
+In the modular two-subject Bachelor’s degree program, you can choose Political Science as either your first or your second subject.

 Structure

-• The fifth and sixth semesters consist of in-depth modules.
-In the sixth semester you will also write your Bachelor’s thesis in your first subject.
+• The fifth and sixth semesters comprise specialization modules.
+In addition, students write their Bachelor’s thesis in their first subject.

-• Genuine interest in all manifestations of the political in theory and practice.
+• A genuine interest in all forms of politics in theory and in practice.

-• in the field of journalism and the activities of administration, associations (NGOs) and companies at national, international and supranational level
+• In journalism and administration, associations (NGO) and companies at a national, international and supranational level

 Possible combinations without overlaps